sugarlabs/musicblocks/guide/README.md

 There are several ways to transpose a pitch: by semi-tone or scalar steps.
-The *Semi-tone-transposition* block (above left) can be used to make larger shifts in pitch in half step units.
+The *Semi-tone-transposition* block (above left) can be used to make larger shifts in pitch in half-step units.
 A positive number shifts the pitch up and a negative number shifts the pitch down.
 The input must be a whole number.
-To shift an entire octave, transpose by `12` half-steps up. `-12` will shift an octave down.
+To shift up an entire octave, transpose by `12` half-steps. `-12` will shift down an entire octave.

 The *Scalar-transposition* block (above right) shifts a pitch based on the current key and mode.
 For example, in `C Major`, a scalar